nurgu1/flight-delay-prediction-aws-/docs/implementation.md

-## Data Ingestion
+## Implementation Details

-- Historical flight data was transferred to Amazon S3 using AWS DataSync.
+- Historical flight delay data was uploaded to Amazon S3.
-- Weather data was collected via OpenWeather API using an AWS Lambda function.

-## Data Processing

-AWS Glue was used to:
+- AWS Glue Crawlers were used to automatically infer schemas.
-- Clean missing values
-- Normalize timestamps
-- Convert JSON weather data into tabular format
-- Join weather and flight datasets by airport and time

-## Analytics

-AWS Athena queries were executed to:
-- Identify correlation between weather conditions and delays
-- Detect high-risk airports
-- Analyze seasonal patterns
+- An AWS Lambda function was implemented to fetch weather data from the OpenWeather API and store it in Amazon S3.
+- Amazon Athena was used to query both datasets and compute KPIs.

-## Results Interpretation
+## Analysis Approach

-The analysis shows that strong wind and low visibility significantly increase the probability of flight delays, especially during winter months.
+Due to differences in temporal granularity between historical and real-time data, analysis focused on aggregated patterns rather than direct record-level joins.